Severson-Group/AMDC-Hardware/docs/expansionPort.md

 The design requirements for the isoSPI and differential I/O (D_IO) interface are as follows:

+1. Add digital port interface to communicate with the PicoZed.

-1. Enable differential communication to ensure high noise immunity and to support longer cable lengths.
+2. Enable differential communication to ensure high noise immunity.

+3. Support longer cable lengths by increasing noise immunity of the communication interface.

-2. Achieve high throughput using differential I/O interface (limited by the external device and the FPGA speed).
+4. Achieve high throughput using differential I/O interface (limited by the external device and the FPGA speed).
 The typical propagation delay of the interface is 7ns.

-3. Eliminate common-mode noise using an isolation barrier for isoSPI and also provides electrical isolation for safety.
+5. Suppress common-mode noise using an isolation transformer for isoSPI.

 ## Block Diagram / External Connections

 <img src="images/amdc-isoSPI.svg" />

-### 1. DB15 Connector
+### 1. DB-15 Connector

-A total of two DB15 D-sub high-density connectors are used for both the isoSPI and differential I/O (D_I / D_O) interface.
-Each connector has pins for 2 isoSPI communication interfaces, 2 differential I/O interfaces, 1 pin for ground signals, and 1 pin for 5V supply from the AMDC.
-More details on the DB15 connector can be found in [here](https://content.norcomp.net/rohspdfs/Connectors/17Y/178/513/178-H15-513R497.pdf).
-The location of these connectors in the AMDC is shown below:
+A total of two DB-15 D-sub high-density connectors are used for both the isoSPI and differential I/O (D_I / D_O) interface.
+Each connector has pins for two isoSPI communication interfaces, two differential I/O interfaces, one pin for ground signals, and one pin for 5V supply from the AMDC.
+More details on the DB-15 connector can be found in [here](https://content.norcomp.net/rohspdfs/Connectors/17Y/178/513/178-H15-513R497.pdf).
+The location of these connectors on the AMDC is shown below:

 <img src="images/amdc-isoSPI-input-highlighted.svg" />

-The pin mappings for each DB15 connector is shown below:
+The pin mappings for each DB-15 connector is shown below:

 | Pin number | Signal name |
 |------------|--------|